jnozzi/cocoadev.com/markdown/GetACountOnItemsInADirectory.md

 Darn. well that defeats the whole purpose of the "avoiding nsfilemanager" thing.
 Is there something faster than directoryContentsAtPath?

 ----
-General/FSGetCatalogInfoBulk.
+FSGetCatalogInfoBulk.
 However, the cost needed to determine visibility of each file is likely to outweigh the cost of iterating the directory.

 ----
-General/NSFileManager is used throughout the system and is basically just a wrapper for the appropriate POSIX and Carbon calls.
-Are you sure that General/NSFileManager is the cause of your bottleneck in this case?
+NSFileManager is used throughout the system and is basically just a wrapper for the appropriate POSIX and Carbon calls.
+Are you sure that NSFileManager is the cause of your bottleneck in this case?
 ----
 Apparently not.
-I just tested it, a count of nsfilemanager's directorycontentsatpath is much faster than General/FSGetCatalogInfo (talking about milliseconds)... bottleneck sure is somewhere else.
+I just tested it, a count of nsfilemanager's directorycontentsatpath is much faster than FSGetCatalogInfo (talking about milliseconds)... bottleneck sure is somewhere else.

 ----